 All memory timing is defined by MCLK, and long access times can be accommodated by stretching this clock.
-It is usual to stretch the LOW period of MCLK, as this allows the memory manager to abort the operation if the access is eventually unsuccessful.
+It is usual to stretch the LOW period of MCLK, because this enables the memory manager to abort the operation if the access is eventually unsuccessful.